Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 - Sea buckthorn oil (palmitoleic acid)

-These specialized oils provide targeted barrier repair.
+These specialized oils provide targeted nourishment for a more comfortable, supported skin feel.

 How to Use Carrier Oils in Your Routine